andyg7/EncodingLib/README.md

   Those libraries are better too.
 - Then why did you write this code?
 For fun.
 - Can I contribute?
 Sure!
-Feel free to fork and submit a pull request with any sort of changes/additions.
-Take a look at the TODO section.
+Feel free to fork and submit a pull request with any sort of changes/additions/bug fixes etc. Take a look at the TODO section for some ideas.
+An easy one right now would be to add an automated testing suite.